zettajs/zettajs.github.io/recipes/_posts/2014-06-02-liquid-crystal-display.md

 In the driver sample above there are a few things to take note of.

-1. In Zetta youll have your drivers inherit from `require('zetta').Driver`.
+1. In Zetta you'll have your drivers inherit from `require('zetta').Driver`.
 This is required.
 This is how we can tell that your code is a driver.
 2. In Zetta the `name` property is special.
 It is the human readable name for your device.
-It isnt required, but it is *highly* recommended that you use it.
+It isn't required, but it is *highly* recommended that you use it.
 3. In Zetta we use state machines to define what devices look like in software:
   * The `.state('ready')` function sets the initial state of the LCD to ready.
   * The `.when()` function tells us what transitions are available per state.
 When the device is in the `'ready'` state we only allow the `'change'` transition to occur.